What Is Alcohol Rehab?

-Rehabs frequently provide behavioural interventions and family support programmes.
+Residential alcohol treatment facilities frequently provide behavioural interventions and family support programmes.

 Alcohol Addiction Treatment Programme

-Rehab clinics usually require clients to commit to abstinence.
+Alcohol addiction treatment centres usually require clients to commit to abstinence.
 This means living an alcohol free life, indefinitely.

-With prolonged abstinence, reward pathways of the brain can begin to recover normal function.
+Living an alcohol free life long term, means reward pathways of the brain can begin to recover normal function.

-Alcohol addiction treatments normally begin by completing safe alcohol detox and withdrawal.
+Alcohol addiction treatments normally begin by completing safe detox and withdrawal.
 Medical treatment helps to minimise unpleasant withdrawal symptoms.

-Therapies utilised in rehab programmes include:
+Therapies utilised in rehabilitation programmes include:

 Cognitive therapy teaches patients to consciously recognise exactly what thoughts, feelings, and behavioural aspects are associated with physical and psychological addiction.

-Cognitive behavioural interventions have among the highest level of empirical evidence for successfully treating alcohol and drug use disorders.
+Cognitive behavioural interventions have among the highest level of empirical evidence for successfully treating alcohol addiction and drug use disorders.

-Group therapy allows people to see the progress of others, and improve belief that recovery from alcohol addiction is possible.
+Group therapy allows people to see the progress of others, and improve belief that recovery from addiction is possible.

-There are two approaches used in group work for alcohol use disorder: (i) psychoeducational and (ii) process-oriented.
+There are two approaches used in group therapy work for alcohol use disorder: (i) psychoeducational and (ii) process-oriented.